-AACN critical care nurse role responsibilities include respecting the values, beliefs, and rights of the patient; intervening when the best interest of the patient is in question; helping the patient obtain necessary care; and monitoring and safeguarding the quality of care the patient receives.
+American Association of Critical-Care Nurses (AACN) critical care nurse role responsibilities include respecting the values, beliefs, and rights of the patient; intervening when the best interest of the patient is in question; helping the patient obtain necessary care; and monitoring and safeguarding the quality of care the patient receives.
 The nurse is not to make decisions for the patient or the patient's family but should support their decisions.
 The nurse should act as a liaison, not a gatekeeper, for the patient and the patient's family and other health care professionals.

 PTS: 1 DIF: Cognitive Level: Evaluating REF: p.
-2, Box 1-1 OBJ: Nursing Process Step: N/A TOP: Critical Care Nursing Practice
+2|Box 1-1 OBJ: Nursing Process Step: N/A TOP: Critical Care Nursing Practice

-- 4. According to Kupperschmidt, to become a skilled communicator, one must (Select all that apply)
+- 4. According to Kupperschmidt, what factors are needed to become a skilled communicator?
+(Select all that apply.)

-- a. become candid.
+- a.
+Becoming candid

-- b. become reflective.
+- b.
+Becoming reflective

-- c. set goals and develop action plans.
+- c.
+Setting goals

-- d. survey the team.
+- d.
+Surveying the team

-- e. become aware of self-deception.
+- e.
+Becoming aware of self-deception